 PDFs published since 23 September 2018

 Some of our content across the site is in PDF.
-We will be reviewing all PDF documents that are essential for our services and converting these to accessible pages.
+We are reviewing all PDF documents essential for our services and converting these to accessible pages where appropriate.

-We have considered documents published after 23 September 2018 and the cost of fixing these documents.
+We considered documents published and due to be published between 23 September 2018 and 22 September 2020 and the cost of fixing all these documents.
 We believe that doing so would be a disproportionate burden within the meaning of the accessibility regulations.

 IRIS and revisions for use in 2019